Sundin/HM-Express/README.md

     };

 ### Environment variables
 Define all environment variables in the `.env` file.
+Remember that production variables should never make it into the repository!

 ## Dependencies
 * [Express](https://expressjs.com/): A very widely used web framework.